Pentmat/fitnesslaskuri/README.md

 ## 📌 Overview
 The **Exercise Tracker App** is a React Native application that allows users to log and track their exercises, including sport type, distance, duration, and date.
 Users can add exercises, view their last logged exercise, and see a summary of their activities.
+I made this for a school assignement in OAMK Mobile Design and Development course.

 ## 🏗 Features
 - ✅ Add exercises with sport type, distance, duration, and date